 So when his sister suggested on Facebook that I get in touch with him for a story I was working on, I jumped at the chance.
 When we met up, I still found him very, very cute.
 He was also as smart and nice as I remembered, and I got the feeling that one long glance from him could make me question my entire future.
 When Josh's girlfriend texted him to ask where he was after almost three hours of talking, he said he should go home, and that was that.

-I went home to Jesse, and at first, it felt like I was followed by Josh's ghost.
+I went home to Jacob, and at first, it felt like I was followed by Josh's ghost.
 I'd just had a drink with The Perfect Man, and it turned out I still couldn't have him.
-As I sat with Jesse and told him about the experience, at first, I found myself resenting that he wasn't Josh.
+As I sat with Jacob and told him about the experience, at first, I found myself resenting that he wasn't Josh.
 Here, instead, was my Real Person I Was Committed To.
 A person who would have been cool with me hooking up with my crush if I'd had the chance to, but a Real Person I Was Committed To, nonetheless.

 As we talked, though, I couldn't help but compare my partner to Josh, and was both surprised and pleased to find that as smart and cute as Josh was, as the spell wore off, I felt my Real Person was still the man I'd choose.
 I found the way he rested his hand on his leg sexier; I found his words even more intelligent.
 Plus, he actually loved me back.
-I haven't had a dream about Josh since, but if I do, I'll happily enjoy it, right along with my real, new dream of actually building a future with Jesse.
+I haven't had a dream about Josh since, but if I do, I'll happily enjoy it, right along with my real, new dream of actually building a future with Jacob.

 6. He Started Showing Up In My Escape Fantasies

 I'm a chronic escape-fantasizer.
 Usually, fantasies have involved running away from whatever job/relationship/city I'm in and starting over anew, alone.
 In these fantasies, I'm writing better than ever, and feel truly alive and free.